Souravban/souravban.github.io/projects/Spotify_Music_Recommendation.md

 labels:
   - Machine Learning
   - Deep Learning
-summary: Prediction of listening preferences of a given user based on the previous music listening patterns.
+summary: Here we are Predicting the listening preferences of a given user based on the previous music listening patterns.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">